bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > a large chunk of configurations - almost half are hopeless to fix in the
 > first place, a fact that is well-known

-Prior work does not show that configurations are hopeless (unable to reach a fast configation).
+No prior work shows that configurations are hopeless in the sense of this paper (unable to reach a fast configuration).
 It merely shows that many configurations run slowly.

-Early work on Typed Racket (popl'16, jfp'19) did search up to two steps forward, but "hopeless" searches any number of steps forward.
+Early work on Typed Racket (popl'16, jfp'19) did search up to two migratory steps, but "hopeless" searches any number of steps forward.
+Moreover that work concerned a `2^N` lattice (no combination of deep and shallow).

 > as is the fact that for many of the programs in the GTP benchmark suite in
 > Typed Racket, there simply is no reasonable path through the migration
 > lattice that avoids unacceptable overheads.

-We are unaware of prior work that studies paths from arbitrary starting points.
-Indeed, it is unclear how to conduct such an experiment without the rational programmer method.
+There is no prior work that studies paths from performance-debugging scenarios to configurations with acceptable performance.
+Indeed, it is unclear how to conduct such an experiment that studies such paths that a non-omnipotent developer can follow without the rational programmer method.

 Two papers (jfp'19, pldi'22) do study the worst-case overhead on all paths that **start at the untyped configuration** and end at the typed configuration.
 This is a very different question than the one we ask (whether slow configurations can improve).

+We consider the study of the paths in this paper the important question here.
+Based on our combined 40 years of experience implementing, programming in, and studying gradual typing, developers add types for a variety of reasons, not with a step-by-step migration intent.
+Hence, they often end up in mixed-typed scenarios with severe performance issues and no clue how to proceed.

 > given that you know the full lattice, you could have also compared against
 > the "optimal" strategy